sanfinity-Iot/openremote/User-Guide:-UI-components.md

-We have a series of web components available to swiftly create your own front end applications.
+We have a series of UI components available to swiftly create your own front end applications.
+We use material design....
 We'll introduce all the components.

 In the demo environment we have a Realm called '[[Smart Building|Demo-Smart-Building]]'.
 There is a front-end example which illustrates how the Basic web components work.

-# Basic Web components
+# Basic UI components

-## OR Console

 ## Button

+## Radio Button

 ## Switch

+## Checkbox

 ## Slider

+## Text sensor

+## Text input

+- different types
+- validation

+## Text area

-## Sensor
+## Dropdown

-## List select
+## Color picker

+## Date / time picker

-## Form
+## Toast

-# Advanced Web components
+# Composite UI components

-We are building a series of more advanced webcomponents which still have a general purpose.
-They can be used for end user apps or for management dashboards
+We are building a series of composite UI components which still have a general purpose.
+They can be used for end user apps or for management dashboards.

+## Weekschedule

+## Thermostat

+## Asset tree

+## Map

 ## Header

+Will be available in Material Design in the future.
+This is a more project specific example which we don't want to withhold.

 ### Install

 ```bash